ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/02-priority-queues.md

 adding, removing and looking at the topmost element.
 Note that these are the same kind of operations as stacks and queues, the only difference is how the elements are ordered.
-Of this reason we use different names for the operations.
+For this reason we use different names for the operations.

 We also have to know how to compare the elements in the priority queue, or in other words, how to associate each element with a priority value.